1. Introduction

 -

-Aggregator Service resources: a service collection and individual services managed under the instance (see § 8.1 Service Collection Endpoint and § 8.2 Service Resource).
+Aggregator Service resources: a service collection and individual services managed under the instance (see § 9.1.2 Service Discovery and the service resource).

 -